OfficeDev/office-js-docs/reference/excel/conditionaldatabarpositiveformat.md

-# ConditionalFormatDataBarPositiveFormat Object (JavaScript API for Excel)
+# ConditionalDataBarPositiveFormat Object (JavaScript API for Excel)

 Represents a conditional format DataBar Format for the positive side of the data bar.